codepath/android_guides/Cloning-a-Login-Screen-Layout.md

 You can hide the ActionBar by modifying the "theme" of the Activity as described in this [Hiding the ActionBar](http://www.caincode.com/hiding-3-dot-action-bar-android-app/) tutorial or programmatically at runtime in Java with `getActionBar().hide()`

+**How do I add a border to an image or other view?**

+You can add a border to any view by creating a "drawable shape xml" and applying that as the `android:background` of the view.
+See [this stackoverflow post](http://stackoverflow.com/a/3264140) for details.

+**How do I add a background image to a view?**

+Simply drag the image to the `res/drawable-xhdpi` folder and then apply the image to any view by setting `android:background="@drawable/my_image_name"`.
+See [this stackoverflow post](http://stackoverflow.com/a/8177819) for more details.

 **How do I remove the grey border from ImageButton?**

 You can remove the border by either setting `android:background` to "@null" or setting `style` to "android:attr/borderlessButtonStyle":